axelarnetwork/axelar-core/docs/cli/axelard_tx_snapshot.md

 - [axelard tx](axelard_tx.md)	 - Transactions subcommands
 - [axelard tx snapshot deactivate-proxy](axelard_tx_snapshot_deactivate-proxy.md)	 - Deactivate the proxy account of the sender
-- [axelard tx snapshot proxy-ready](axelard_tx_snapshot_proxy-ready.md)	 - Establish a proxy as ready to be registered by the specified operator address
 - [axelard tx snapshot register-proxy](axelard_tx_snapshot_register-proxy.md)	 - Register a proxy account for a specific validator principal to broadcast transactions in its stead
 - [axelard tx snapshot send-tokens](axelard_tx_snapshot_send-tokens.md)	 - Sends the specified amount of tokens to the designated addresses